Brian White | November 19, 2020 | Auto Accidents

 The company could argue that your medical bills and other damages are not reasonable in light of your injuries.
 In cases of whiplash, insurance companies often accuse the victim of exaggerating the symptoms.

-Before you agree to a settlement offer or accept what the insurance company tells you about your claim, talk with a car accident lawyer.
+Before you agree to a settlement offer or accept what the insurance company tells you about your claim, talk with a Houston car accident attorney.
 A lawyer has your best interests in mind when he reviews the case and offers advice.
 Make sure that you are not being cheated out of the compensation you deserve for a neck or back injury.

 You can recover compensation for your financial losses, including medical expenses and loss of income.
 You can also recover compensation for your non-economic damages, including permanent impairments, physical pain, loss of enjoyment of life, mental anguish, and emotional distress.